-The area around La Fortuna is a “must see” for any visitor to Costa Rica.
-Home to beautiful jungle, active volcanoes, waterfalls, and hundreds of sloths, it is literally a tropical paradise!
-Plus, it’s named “fortune” but sits at the base of an active volcano, you gotta love that optimism!
+The area around La Fortuna, Costa Rica is a “must see” for any visitor.
+Home to lush jungle, active volcanoes, waterfalls, and hundreds of sloths, it is a tropical (humid) paradise!
+Plus, it’s named “fortune”, but sits at the base of an active volcano- you have to love that optimism!

-Whether you want to go hiking, rafting, and kayaking, or just relax in a natural volcanic hot spring, you will definitely find something you love here.
-Read on for my tips on the best things to do in La Fortuna:
+Whether you want to go hiking, rafting, and kayaking- or just relax in natural volcanic hot springs, you will definitely find something you love.
+Read my tips for the best things to do in La Fortuna, Costa Rica:

 I have visited La Fortuna on four separate occasions over a span of five years.
-While I’m certainly no expert, this is what I recommend most:
+This is what I recommend most:

 ⇒Read my suggested 7-10 day itinerary in Costa Rica

-Waterfalls– One of the most popular hikes is the hike down to the seriously impressive La Fortuna waterfall (Catarata Río Fortuna).You hike down 400 wooden steps into a lush jungle, and can enjoy gorgeous views as well as even swim in the rock pools at the bottom.
+Waterfalls– One of the most popular hikes is the hike down to the seriously impressive La Fortuna waterfall (Catarata Río Fortuna).You hike down 400 wooden steps into a gorgeous jungle, and can enjoy incredible views and even swim in the rock pools at the bottom.
 The only negative about visiting here is hiking the 400+ steps back up to the top!